wemake-services/django-split-settings/README.md

 following file can access and modify the settings declared in the previous files.

-We also made a in-depth [tutorial](https://sobolevn.me/2017/04/managing-djangos-settings).
+We also made an in-depth [tutorial](https://sobolevn.me/2017/04/managing-djangos-settings).

 ## Tips and tricks